 - Olvi’s products are packaged exclusively in refillable or recyclable packages.
 Olvi belongs to the national bottle recycling scheme.

-Waste water is routed to the process of the local municipal waste water treatment plant through an equalising tank that reduces biological oxygen-consuming load and a bio-filter.
+- Waste Water is routed to the process of the local municipal waste Water treatment plant trough an equalising tank that reduces the biological oxygen-consuming load and the use of biofilter.

 Identified gaseous emissions from our operations: